lairdubois/lairdubois-ansible/README.md

 encrypted files are defined in the other variable files with the prefix `vault_`.
 You can run a `git grep vault_` to find them all.

+### DEV environment

+The development environment is based on Vagrant.
+You can spin up a VM which will be automatically provision with ansible with all the configuration by running: `vagrant up`.
+You need to have Vagrant and VirtualBox installed on your computer.
+You will be able to access the website under TLS with a self-signed certificate at the address `https://localhost:3443`.

+### QA environment

+This environment is a copy of the PROD environment to validate configuration and settings with a production setup.
+This one should be used to provision a VM from a cloud provider.

+## PROD environment

+*Not currently yet active.* This environment is used to deploy and manage `lairdubois.fr` website.

 ## Notes